pivotal/docs-tap/learning-center/local-install-guides/deploying-to-kind.md

 ## <a id="use-nip-io-dns-address"></a> Using a `nip.io` DNS address

-Before you can start deploying workshops, you need to configure the operator to tell it what domain name can be used to access anything deployed by the operator.
+Before you can start deploying workshops, you must configure the operator to tell it what domain name can be used to access anything deployed by the operator.

-Being a local cluster that isn't exposed to the internet with its own custom domain name, you can use a [nip.io]( https://nip.io/). address.
+Being a local cluster that isn't exposed to the Internet with its own custom domain name, you can use a [nip.io]( https://nip.io/). address.

 To calculate the `nip.io` address to use, first work out the IP address for the ingress controller exposed by Kind.
-This is usually the IP address of the local machine itself, even when you may be using Docker for Mac.
+This is usually the IP address of the local machine itself, even when you use Docker for Mac.

 How you get the IP address for your local machine depends on the operating system you are using.

 For example on a Mac, you can find your IP address by searching for network using spotlight and selecting the network option under system preferences.
-Here you will see your IP address under status.
+Here you can see your IP address under status.

-Once you have the IP address, add this as a prefix to the domain name `nip.io`.
+After you have the IP address, add this as a prefix to the domain name `nip.io`.
 For example, if the address was `192.168.1.1`, use the domain name of `192.168.1.1.nip.io`.

 To configure the Learning Center operator with this cluster domain, run: